Body-led clarity for sensitive professionals.

 Embodied Clarity Session.

-And when you get clearer about what you really want,
+And when you get clearer about what actually matters,

 Erin doesn’t do surface-level conversations.
 From the moment you meet her, you’re talking about things that actually matter — the kind of 4-a.m., six-pack conversations that we had in broad daylight—exactly where they belong.
 She just lives there.
 It’s refreshing and grounding at the same time.